Clinics & Services

 Coil Fitting and Removal

-Dr Bennet performs all the coil fits for the practice and arranges the appointments herself.
+Dr Jo Cox & Dr Rosie Laurie perform all the coil fits for the practice and arrange these appointments themselves.
 If you are interested in this method of contraception please ask at reception for a form, or download it here.

 Once completed, please hand the form in at reception.
-Dr Bennet will contact you in due course to discuss an appointment.
-She only works part-time, so there maybe a short delay before you are contacted.
+Dr Jo Cox or Dr Rosie Laurie will contact you in due course to discuss an appointment.
+They only work part-time, so there maybe a short delay before you are contacted.

 Happy Heart Clinic